TheAppleFreak/winston-slack-webhook-transport/README.md

 * `iconUrl` - Status icon to post message with. (interchangeable with `iconEmoji`)
 * `formatter` - Custom function to format messages with.
 By default, messages use the format of `[Level]: [message]`.
 * `level` - Level to log.
 Global settings will apply if this is blank.
-* `unfurlLinks` - Enables or disables [link unfurling.](https://api.slack.com/docs/message-attachments#unfurling) (Default: true)
+* `unfurlLinks` - Enables or disables [link unfurling.](https://api.slack.com/docs/message-attachments#unfurling) (Default: false)
-* `markdown` - Enables or disables [Markdown formatting.](https://api.slack.com/docs/message-formatting#disabling_markup_processing) (Default: true)
+* `markdown` - Enables or disables [Markdown formatting.](https://api.slack.com/docs/message-formatting#disabling_markup_processing) (Default: false)

 ### Attachments

 `winston-slack-webhook-transport` supports the ability to [create attachments on its messages.](https://api.slack.com/docs/message-attachments) To do this, supply an array of objects after the message parameter.

 ```javascript
 const winston = require("winston");